tess-phillips/ToDoList/README.md

 1. Clone the repository: `git clone https://github.com/tess-phillips/ToDoList.git`
 2. Navigate to the project directory: `cd ToDoList`
-3. Open the index.html file in a web browser.
+3. Open the index.html file in a web browser
-4. Use the application to add, track, complete, and delete tasks in the to-do list.
+4. Use the application to add, track, complete, and delete tasks in the to-do list
-5. Review the automated tests in the test.js file to ensure the functionality is covered.
+5. Review the automated tests in the test.js file to ensure the functionality is covered

 ## Usage <a name="usage"></a>